jazzkutya/soapysettingsgui/README.md

 Use the IP address of your machine running SoapySDRServer.
 If it's the same machine you could use remote=localhost, but this is the default (driver=remote,remote=localhost) so just start soapysettingsgui.py.

 To share the device when using linrad on linux you can also use [this](https://github.com/jazzkutya/linrad_extio_SoapySDR).
-It has an embedded SoapySDR exactly for this usage, avoiding network overhead for the IQ stream.
+It has an embedded SoapySDRServer exactly for this usage, avoiding network overhead for the IQ stream.

 ## Other notes